heptarch/heptarch.github.io/drafts/dogs.md

        class="margin-toggle"/>
 	   <span class="sidenote">
 We will ignore the role of attentiveness for simplicity.</span>
 Choosing a large $\alpha$ gives you a greater likelihood of being first spotter, but obviously increases your chance of losing *as* first spotter.
-Without loss of generality, suppose we are playing and pick a threshold $\alpha$, with our opponent selecting a threshold $\beta \sim \mathcal{T}$ rt random.
+Without loss of generality, suppose we are playing and pick a threshold $\alpha$, with our opponent selecting a threshold $\beta \sim \mathcal{T}$ at random.
 Since $\alpha > \beta$ just in case we are first spotter, the probability we win is then

 $$
 \mathbb{P}[\text{win}] = (1-\alpha)\int_{-\infty}^{\alpha} f_\mathcal{T}(\beta)\, \mathrm{d}\beta + \int_{\alpha}^\infty f_\mathcal{T}(\beta) \beta\, \mathrm{d}\beta,